eichblatt/deadstream/index.md

 ## No user tracking
 The thing that led me to the Grateful Dead was that creepy feeling that Spotify is tracking me.
 Now, I use spotify and YouTube like anybody else.
 But there is _something_ that feels strange about the fact that they are analyzing my listening habits.

-The Deadstream **will never** keep track of your listening.
+The Deadstream **does not** keep track of your listening.
 We want your connection with the music to be as direct as possible.
 We love the music, you love the music, so yeah, we're connected.
 But we're not going to come between you and the music, and we don't want you to feel that we are.

 ### No song history
 This means a few things, though.
 Like, do you want to see your song history?
 Sorry, we aren't going to help you with that.